aardk/jupyter-casa/README.md

 docker pull penngwyn/jupytercasa
 `

-Alternatively there is also a [SINGULARITY](http://singularity.lbl.gov/index.html) image which a bit easier use, it can be downloaded by executing:
+Alternatively there is also a [SINGULARITY](http://singularity.lbl.gov/index.html) image which may be a bit easier use, it can be downloaded by executing:

 `
 singularity pull shub://aardk/jupyter-casa